KiaFathi/reactTutorial/README.md

 Note: If you get stuck, you can look to the 'steps' directory to see solutions!
 Or look at the docs here:
 <a href='http://facebook.github.io/react/docs/getting-started.html'> ReactJS Documentation </a>

-1. Build a react component called Box, render that component to the page
+1. Build a react component called Box, render that component to the page.

-1. Give Box a property that dictates what text it renders, render an 'X'
+1. Give Box a property that dictates what text it renders, render an 'X'.

 1. Give Box some style!
-Make it a button with height 100px and width 100px
+Make it a button with height 100px and width 100px.
 1. Have Box render text based on its state.

 1. Have Box's state change every 300ms, alternating between 'X' and 'O'.